 - Belts and mechanical connections between the drive system and the pump or compressor are checked to verify they are working well and to detect labored operation of the pump.

-- If oil is used it is checked for condition and level.
+- If oil is used, it is checked for condition and level.
 Oil use indicates worn parts inside the pump.

-- The voltage and amperage of the running pump are checked to verify it is operating to manufacturer’s specifications.
+- The voltage and amperage of the running pump are checked to verify it is operating to the manufacturer’s specifications.
 An electrical motor pulling more than the specified electricity signals worn internal components and labored operation.

-- The audible and visual indicators are checked to verify they are lit when they should be and they will light up when a default condition exists.
+- Audible and visual indicators are checked to verify they provide a signal when they should and will signal when a default condition exists.

 - The room condition is noted as well.
-There should be regular air flow to the external ventilation to prevent overheating.
+There should be regular airflow to the external ventilation to prevent overheating.

-Hospitals need ways to confirm that all the equipment and devices that affect life safety are working to spec and reliable.
+To ensure patient and staff safety, hospitals need ways to confirm that all the equipment and devices that affect life safety are working to spec and reliable.

 Consult with your CHT representative to have the confidence you will pass your next survey with all the proper documentation.